 2. Optimise posts for search

 Google’s little bots are constantly crawling the web to ensure it can provide the most updated and relevant results to searchers.
-When you publish new content on your website, it won’t immediately be crawled by these bots, meaning there is likely to be a delay in your post appearing for searches.
+When you publish new content on your website, it won’t immediately be crawled by these bots.
+This means there is likely to be a delay in your post appearing for searches.

-Therefore it pays to give Google a helping hand and submit your site for crawling.
-This can be done via Google Search Console, under ‘Crawl’ and then ‘Fetch as Google’.
-Fetch and render your new content and then submit index.
+Therefore it pays to give Google a helping hand and gently bring Google’s attention to your new content.
+This can be done via Google Search Console.
+Go to ‘URL inspection’, pop in the URL of your new content and then hit ‘Request Indexing’.
+And that’s it.
 It’s just your way of saying to Google, ‘hey, new content over here!’.

 Just be careful not to be spammy.
 In other words, don’t find very mediocre sites and write a guest post for the sake of writing a guest post.
-Find websites and blogs which are highly relevant to your blog and the kind of content you write.
-Make sure their site is high quality and has a low spam score.
-Use Moz’s Open Site Explorer to check the spam score and avoid anything with a score of over 3/17.
+Find websites and blogs which are highly relevant to your blog and in line with the kind of content you write.

-It works both ways.
+It works both ways!
 Invite bloggers to post on your site and it can bring in a new audience.
-The chances are that the guest blogger will share their guest post across their own social channels, hence bringing a healthy dose of new readers.
+The chances are that the guest blogger will share their post across their own social channels, hence bringing a healthy dose of new readers.

 Of course you’ll want to make sure that you get the right bloggers to guest post.
-It would be awks if the post was terribly written and you had to post it anyway because we’re too polite and British not to.
+It would be awkward if the post was terribly written and you had to post it anyway because maybe you’re too polite and British not to.
 Do your homework first.
 Find a blogger with similar interests and a similar style, plus the ability to write well.
 Or if you’re nervous about this approach, why not interview them instead?
 Same benefits but you’re in control of the content.

 6. Irresistible titles

-Okay don’t go all ‘click-baity’ on me but do write totally fabulous titles.
-Make your titles simply irresistible so people literally have no choice but to click on them.
+Don’t go too ‘click-baity’ on me but do write fabulous titles.
+Make your titles simply irresistible so people have no choice but to click on them.

-Don’t be a dick and write a catchy title that has no relation to your content.
+But importantly, don’t write a catchy title that has no relation to your content.
 There is nothing more frustrating than seeing a great title and clicking through, only to find that the content is pants.
-If that’s the case, I’ll be leaving your site straight away and probably won’t be returning any time soon.
+If that’s the case, people will be leaving your site straight away and probably won’t be returning any time soon.
 Trust is important, so don’t deceive.
 Write awesome content and match it with an equally awesome title.